Juan-Jones/earnonlinemoney/content/blog/how-to-create-online-courses.md

 draft: false
 ---

 Online learning and education continues to grow at a record setting pace.
 According to Global Market Insights, the e-learning market is expected to surpass $375 billion by 2026.
 This surge is driven by the flexibility, accessibility, and variety of online courses available to learners worldwide.
-For creators, this presents an incredible opportunity to reach a global audience and [generate income]({{< relref "digital-income-ideas" >}}) from their expertise.
+For creators, this presents an incredible opportunity to reach a global audience and .

 ## How to Create Online Courses